 The school takes student welfare and safety very seriously, and takes action to reduce all kinds of harm including: abuse, bullying, discrimination and avoidable injuries.
 We also promote a culture where children and adults feel confident to share their concerns about their own or others’ safety and well-being.

 All Warwick Academy staff receive regular safeguarding training, and we continue to ensure that our staff, governors, parents/carers and students work together to keep children safe.

-The school’s safeguarding lead is Emily Hair (Designated Safeguarding Lead) and Katie Ridnell, Deputy Designated Safeguarding Lead).
+The school’s safeguarding lead is Dale Jukes (Designated Safeguarding Lead) and Katie Ridnell/Emily Hoon, Deputy Designated Safeguarding Leads.
 They can be contacted on 01933 446900 and email@example.com

 If you believe that a child is in imminent danger, please contact the police.
 Dial 999.

 For more details on how we safeguard students at Warwick Academy, click on the links below:

 At Warwick Academy we do a lot of work on supporting our children in aiming to keep themselves safe in our world.

 We link with other agencies such as our local PCSO and others who can support us in delivering clear messages of actions our children can take to keep themselves safe.

 We record all incidents which concern us and inform parents / carers and multi-agencies as necessary and in line with our Safeguarding Policy.